CCFlynn/systematicinvestor.github.io/_posts/2015-06-04-Review-Momentum-Markowitz.md

 ---
 layout: post
-title: Review of "Momentum and Markowitz: A Golden Combination" paper
+title: Review of Momentum and Markowitz: A Golden Combination paper
 comments: true
 ---